 Dr. Laughrin provides neuropsychological assessment services to children, adolescents and young adults.
 Dr. Laughrin's areas of specialization include developmental delays, learning disabilities, attention deficit-hyperactivity disorder and Autism Spectrum disorders.
 Dr. Laughrin is available for consultation with teachers and other school professionals to assist in education planning.

 International Neuropsychological Society

-Dr. Newby provides neuropsychological evaluations for children ages 5-18 years.
-He has specialty interest in learning disabilities, as well as expertise in neurologic conditions such as brain injury or genetic disorders.
-He has served on the faculty in the Department of Neurology at the Medical College of Wisconsin for 27 years and he affiliated part time with Pediatric Neuropsychology and Treatment Associates, S.C. in 2010.
+Dr. Newby provides neuropsychological evaluations for children ages 6-18 years.
+He has specialty interest in learning disabilities, as well as expertise in neurologic conditions such as brain injury.
+He served on the faculty in the Department of Neurology at the Medical College of Wisconsin for 35 years, and he is now affiliated part time with Pediatric Neuropsychology and Treatment Associates, S.C. as well as North Shore Center, LLC.
 He has given professional presentations in many settings, ranging from local schools, to the Mayo Clinic, to the Ostfold University College in Norway through the Fulbright Scholars Program.
 He is author of the book "Your Struggling Child: A Guide to Diagnosing, Understanding and Advocating for Your Child with Learning, Behavior or Emotional Problems" published by Harper Collins, as well as numerous professional publications.
 Dr. Newby is board certified in clinical neuropsychology.